-- 1.5.1 The formula for the allocation of seats to the political groups of the Council was last approved by Council at an extraordinary meeting on 17 October 2017.
-It is therefore suggested that the allocation of seats to the Grant Working Party, which has historically been calculated with regard to the political balance be considered and membership to be re-appointed in accordance with Table 1 set out in Appendix A. - 1.5.2 Although not required to have regard to the political balance, Table 1 contained in Appendices C to G include the existing membership of each of these Joint Panels/Steering Group (Appendix B does not as it is proposed that the new Growth and Innovation Group does not have defined membership).
-It is proposed that the membership for each of these Panels/Groups be re-appointed, acknowledging that where applicable, seats have been allocated to the Haverhill Indys Group instead of the UKIP Group following Councillor John Burns' recent establishment of this new political group. - 1.5.3 Any future changes to membership of the Working Party/Joint Panels/Steering Group, are suggested to be made under existing delegation, as reflected in the following recommendation.
+- 1.5.1 The formula for the allocation of seats to the political groups of the Council was last approved by Council at an extraordinary meeting on 18 October 2017.
+It is therefore suggested that the allocation of seats to the Local Plan Working Group, which has historically been calculated with regard to the political balance be considered and membership to be re-appointed/appointed in accordance with Table 1 set out in Appendix A. - 1.5.2 Although not required to have regard to the political balance, Table 1 contained in Appendices C to F include the existing membership of each of these Joint Panels/Steering Group (Appendix B does not as it is proposed that the new Growth and Innovation Group does not have defined membership).
+It is proposed that the membership for each of these Panels/Groups be re-appointed/appointed as applicable. - 1.5.3 Any future changes to membership of the Working Party/Joint Panels/Steering Group, are suggested to be made under existing delegation, as reflected in the following recommendation.